 Taking a career break to travel will be one of the best things you ever do.
-Such a decision doesn’t come lightly though, and the uncertainty of finding a job after travelling might be what holds you back from doing it in the first place.
+Such a decision doesn’t come lightly though, and the uncertainty of finding a job after travelling the world might be what holds you back from doing it in the first place.

 I can tell you from first-hand experience that it isn’t as scary or difficult as you imagine.
 By taking a structured approach and applying some simple measures, you can make sure you are ready for the job market when your trip is over.

 My experience was even better than I hoped; I was offered a fantastic job within six weeks of returning.
 If I did it, so can you!
 Let me show you how.

-Regardless of whether you are taking a sabbatical year, or quitting your job with a plan to find one when you get back, there are several steps you should take before you leave for your trip of a lifetime.
+Regardless of whether you are taking a sabbatical year to travel, or quitting your job with a plan to find one when you get back, there are several steps you should take before you leave for your trip of a lifetime.

 I had to learn this the hard way.
 This part is a list of things I *wished* I’d done before we left.